 When it comes to dental problems, one of the most common is receding gums.
 Unfortunately, this condition affects many around the country.
 If you have struggled with gum recession, you may have wondered about the causes of receding gums.
-For answers about this question, contact the general dentists of Lovett Dental Upper Kirby today at 832.780.4979.
+For answers to this question, contact the general dentists of Lovett Dental Upper Kirby today at 713-490-8888.

 Causes of Receding Gums

 There are many causes of receding gums.
 Before going into what can cause receding gums, you should know what gum recession is first.
 Gum recession is when the part of the gum tissue that surrounds the teeth pulls back.
-This can lead to more of the exposure of the tooth or greater exposure to the root of the tooth.
-In either case, the gum recession creates a number of gaps between the gum and the teeth.
+This can lead to more exposure of the tooth or greater exposure to the root of the tooth.
+In either case, the gum recession creates several gaps between the gum and the teeth.
 That makes it more likely that bacteria that can cause disease will accumulate in said gaps.
 This may cause several negative effects if not treated, including: